Fiserv/transfer-now/docs/getting-started/setup-tenant/deploy-tenant.md

 Now add the Git URL in **Git Repo URL** option on Import from Dockerfile page.
 Click **Show Advance Git Options**.

-> Note: Developer can configure with custom settings, as these configuration are setup for sample project.
+> :memo: _**Note:** Developer can configure with custom settings, as these configuration are setup for sample project._

 ![Bitbucket Repo import]